JakubTesarek/kwargs/README.md

 We don't recommend using this style as it might be confusing for other developers that are not familiar with Kwargs framework.
 But heck, sometimes you just need to get job done.

+## Contributing
+- Create a branch.
+Only I can commit to master because it's my repository.
+- Run test with `$ py.test`
+- Run pylint `$ pylint kwargs tests`

 ## FAQ
 ### Is Kwargs the right framework for my project?
 Kwarks is currently the fastest python framework with minimum overhead and it doesn't